Diego097-png/POE-Assignment/README.md

+IMPORTANT: Please not that I accidentally saved changes using my personal GitHub account "SliverTD".
+This is NOT is different person and I am willing to prodivde proof if asked.
+Please do not assume I received help, thank you for understanding.

 This is a set of code for a Chat App.

 Over the course of doing this assignment I had to make a few major changes such as but not limited to: